DataBiosphere/data-portal/content-v2/pipelines/hca-pipelines/data-processing-pipelines/optimus-workflow.md

 # Introduction to the Optimus Workflow

 The long-term goal of the Optimus workflow is to support any 3 prime single-cell or single- nuclei transcriptomics assay selected by the HCA project.
 Using the correct modularity, we hope to grow a generic pipeline that has specific modules to address differences in assays, while leveraging common code where steps of the assays are the same.
 We offer this as a community resource for community development and improvement.

-The workflow supports the [10x v2 and v3 gene expression assay](https://www.10xgenomics.com/solutions/single-cell/).
-Optimus has been validated for analyzing single-cell and [single-nuclei](https://docs.google.com/document/d/1rv2M7vfpOzIOsMnMfNyKB4HV18lQ9dnOGHK2tPikiH0/edit) from both [human](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/benchmarking/v1_Apr2019/optimus_report.rst) and [mouse](https://docs.google.com/document/d/1_3oO0ZQSrwEoe6D3GgKdSmAQ9qkzH_7wrE7x6_deL10/edit) data sets.
+The workflow supports the [10x v2 and v3 gene expression assay](https://www.10xgenomics.com/solutions/single-cell/) and has been validated for analyzing single-cell and [single-nuclei](https://docs.google.com/document/d/1rv2M7vfpOzIOsMnMfNyKB4HV18lQ9dnOGHK2tPikiH0/edit) from both [human](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/optimus/benchmarking/v1_Apr2019/optimus_report.rst) and [mouse](https://docs.google.com/document/d/1_3oO0ZQSrwEoe6D3GgKdSmAQ9qkzH_7wrE7x6_deL10/edit) data sets.

+> View the open source workflow code in the [WARP repository](https://github.com/broadinstitute/warp/tree/master/pipelines/skylab/optimus) on GitHub or read WARP's [Optimus Overview](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/) for the latest pipeline details.

 ## Commonalities Among Sequencing Assays